cmus, a really quick guide

 - cmus has a clean interface.
 Just look at the screenshot above.
 Software hipsters won't call it "beautiful" but it is simple!

-- cmus has really strong, easy to use search
+cmus has really strong, easy to use search features.

-features.
-Some music players let you search the name of a song
+Some music players let you search the name of a song or an artist.

 :filter duration<170